The Developmental Model

 The Developmental Model, provides the foundations for couples therapy and the primary way I approach relationship issues.
 It is a robust model which has stood the test of time, having helped many couples and individuals enrich, grow and repair their relationships.

-This model of therapy was initially created in 1984 and has been refined over the last 30 years by its founders two Psychologists Dr Ellyn Bader and Dr Peter Pearson, of The Couples Institute in San Francisco.
+This model of therapy was initially created in 1984 and has been refined over the last 30 years by its founders Psychologists Dr Ellyn Bader and Dr Peter Pearson, of The Couples Institute in San Francisco.

 “The Developmental Model explains normal and natural stages and struggles that growing couples encounter.
 The model provides a structure for couples therapy by identifying the developmental tasks, developmental stalemates, diagnosis and specific treatment interventions for each stage of development.” - Ellyn Bader